intmus/inttheory22-23/_01-pitches-clefs/a1-pitchesclefs.md

 ### Exploring clefs

-Treble clef is sometimes referred to as a *G-clef*, and bass clef can be called an *F-clef*.
+Treble clef is sometimes referred to as the *G-clef*, and bass clef as the *F-clef*.
 Alto and tenor clefs are known as *C-clefs*.
 So let's piece together the notes and octave relationships between the clefs as well as why the clefs have these alternate names.

 In the examples below:
 - the treble and alto clefs are in unison